 Today marks another birthday for me.
 In the last year alone, I’ve gotten to travel from coast-to-coast, through 32 states and five Canadian Provinces.
-Seriously, in just one calendar year I’ve been to places like Big Cypress Swamp, Cumberland Island, Great Sand Dunes, Overland Expo in Arizona, the Women’s Rights National Historical Park, Fundy National Park in New Brunswick, Washington DC, Boston, Philadelphia, and Death Valley… in addition to exploring all over my home state of Georgia and the Great Smoky Mountains.
+Seriously, in just one calendar year I’ve been to places like Big Cypress Swamp, Cumberland Island, Great Sand Dunes, Overland Expo in Arizona, the Women’s Rights National Historical Park, Fundy National Park in New Brunswick, Washington DC, Boston, Philadelphia, and Death Valley.
+That’s in in addition to exploring all over my usual haunts—my home state of Georgia and the Great Smoky Mountains.
 I’ve gotten to see things like John Adams’ tomb, the Liberty Bell, the Cady-Stanton House, the Pacific Ocean, the CN Tower, and Walden Pond just to name a few.
 When I stop to consider it all at once it’s overwhelming.

 Pretty amazing and fortunate, no?

 The thing is, I know I’m fortunate.
 Yes, I work hard.
 Yes, travel is my top priority and I make choices that make it happen.
 And no, it’s not all rainbows and daffodils.
 This lifestyle isn’t always easy (none is!) but it is what I want out of life.
 I’ve had a lot of help along the way and I’ve had 42 years to work with so far.

 Because of that, what I’d like to do with my birthday post today is highlight three projects that have resonated with me this year.
 These are projects that give perspective to my travel, good fortune, and how I spend my time and I think they’re worth sharing with you.